ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

 ### Parameterize Push Notifications

- To enable the Parameterized IBM Cloud Push Notifications, do the following ,
+ To enable the Parameterize IBM Cloud Push Notifications, do the following ,

  1. Add the variables key vaue pair in the `BMSPushClientOptions`